stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/Glossary/index.md

 When using weapons with the Velocity property the target does not benefit from any DR from armour components with the Hard property.

 ### Versatile
 A versatile weapon can be used with one or two hands.
-When the weapon is held in two hands attempts to disarm you are made with -1d.
+When the weapon is held in two hands, attempts to disarm you suffer -1d.

 Wielding a melee weapon in two hands allows you to put more strength behind your blows.
 When you hit with an attack roll using Strength with a weapon wielded in two-hands with this property, you deal additional damage equal to half your Strength modifier (rounded up, minimum of +1), as shown on the [Two-handed Damage Bonus Table](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/Weapons/Glossary/#two-handed) above.